-1. Proper Invoicing and Time Card Reporting
+1. Track Invoicing and Time Card Reporting

-2. Increase Payroll Accuracy
+2. Track Payroll Accuracy

 3. Abide by Department of Labor Laws

 As an employer, do you ever wonder who is being honest with their time while you are away from the office?
-Maybe you find yourself thinking about this when you are on vacation instead of being completely worry-free like you should be.
+Maybe you find yourself thinking about this when you are on vacation instead of being utterly worry-free like you should be.

-5. Project and Job Costing
+5. Track Project and Job Costing

 6. Tracking Paid Time Off

 Accrued time is when an employee accumulates a certain amount of time per week towards paid time off.
-For example; an employee may earn 2 hours of PTO for every 40 hours worked.
-These numbers are just an example, but should give you a better understanding.
+For example, an employee may earn 2 hours of PTO for every 40 hours worked.
+These numbers are just an example but should give you a better understanding.